amaximus/mnb_rates/README.md

 This custom component requires [https://github.com/belidzs/mnb](https://github.com/belidzs/mnb) package available on PyPI but also set as a python requirement.

-The state of the sensor will be:
-* if only one currency is filtered in the `currencies` list, the state will be the rate of that currency
-* in all other cases (multiple or no currencies filtered), the state will be:
-..* `0` for successful data fetch OR
-..* `1` for unsuccessful data fetch

-Currency names, rates and units are added into the `rates` attribute.

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://github.com/hacs/integration), search for <i>MNB rates</i> in the Integrations.<br />

-Sensor of this platform should be configured as per below information.
+This platform should be configured as per below information.
+It will create a sensor for each listed currency named sensor.mnb_<currency_trigram> (e.g. sensor.mnb_eur, sensor.mnb_usd, etc.)

 #### Configuration:
 Define sensor with the following configuration parameters:<br />